ALANVF/Star-lang-specification/syntax/statements.md

 Notes:
 - Although you may optionally leave out a default value, you must give the variable a value before using it later on in the program (will be checked at compile-time).
-- There is no alternative syntax for `is readonly` because mutability is one of Star's core concepts.
+- There is no alternative syntax for `is readonly` because mutability is one of Star's core concepts (therefore immutability is discouraged).

 ### If statement
 Spec: